 Carrie is definitely a true southern cook.
 But I like how she has put her own spin on southern classics.
 This cookbook not only has southern favorites like fried chicken, squash casserole and banana pudding but it also has Carrie's unique twist to other southern dishes like collard greens and deviled eggs.
 She nicely mixes the comforting classics we know and love with a few modern twists while still keeping it simple.
 And the pictures in this book (holy cow) they are drool-worthy.
 Hang on, let me wipe my chin.

 This would make a great cookbook for new cooks as well as seasoned cooks.
 Carrie's recipes are a fresh take on old favorites while still paying tribute to her Mom's and Grandma's family-favorite recipes.
 So, I thought I'd share a recipe today that Carrie says is inspired by her Grandma's original dish.
 It is for ham salad.
 It caught my attention because I've always had ham salad with relish not onions and celery (like I traditionally use in a chicken salad).
 So I thought I needed to give this one a spin.
 It had a great range of flavors while still being fairly simple to make!
-Scroll down to enter the giveaway for Carrie's cookbook as well as a fantastic prize pack from the good folks at White Lily!

 1 pound ham (leftover or purchased thick slab), trimmed of fat and diced